IbHansen/modelflow-manual/papers/Reproducibility README.md

 conda activate ModelFlow
 ```

+`navigate to the directory where the replication package has been unzipped.`

 The main script used to compile the book is `build.py`.
 This script executes all the Jupyter Notebooks, generating all tables and charts used in the report.
 Note that interactive widgets are **not** included in the final output; instead, screenshots of the widgets are shown.
-You can run the corresponding notebook manually to interact with the widget.
+You can run the corresponding notebook manually to interact with the widget and verify that the screenshot correspond to elements of the widget displayed.

 - `build.py`: Executes all notebooks, compiles them to LaTeX, and generates an HTML version of the book located in: